openlawteam/docs/docs/markup-language/README.md

 Once identified, the variable can be transformed into a form element in our contract generation application, which is accessible through OpenLaw's contract creation application's "Draft View."
 As you'll note in the above, by default, the name of the variable is pre-populated as the form's value to prompt a user seeking to generate a contract.

-<iframe width="630" height="394" src="https://www.useloom.com/embed/a1c20c3aa1494e22aa36e12cef947fe3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="text-align: center"><iframe width="630" height="394" src="https://www.useloom.com/embed/a1c20c3aa1494e22aa36e12cef947fe3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 If, however, the name of the variable is not descriptive, you can vary the text that appears in the automatically generated form by including a string after the variable name.
 For example, `[[Company Name "What is the name of the company?"]]` or `[[Company Name "What is the name of the counterparty?"]]`.